Fornaxian/pixeldrain_web/res/include/md/abuse.md

 * **Doxing**: Posting private information about an individual or organisation.
   This includes publicly sharing private photos, videos or documents.
 Shaming and extortion are not accepted.
+* **Revenge porn**: The distribution of sexually explicit images or videos of individuals without their consent

 Violating these rules will result in your IP address being banned from uploading to pixeldrain.